An Overview of the Burer-Monteiro Method for Certifiable Robot Perception: The Burer-Monteiro Method (BM)

 The naive approach to certifying a BM solution is to generate the corresponding SDP solution $Z^* = Y^* (Y^*)^\top$ and check whether $Z^*$ satisfies the Karush-Kuhn-Tucker (KKT) conditions of the SDP relaxation, which are necessary and sufficient for optimality of the SDP relaxation \cite{boyd2004convex}.
 However, $Z^*$ would be generically dense, and thus incur substantial computational overhead.
 We instead describe a separate approach (described in \cite{rosen2021scalable}) that leverages the low-dimensional BM factorization $Y^*$.

 As described in \cref{tab:optimality-conditions}, comparison of the KKT conditions of the BM and SDP problems reveals that a first-order stationary point of the BM problem $Y^*$ can generate a candidate solution to the SDP problem $Z^* = Y^* (Y^*)^\top$, which automatically satisfies all SDP optimality conditions \textit{except} for the dual feasibility condition $\S \succeq 0$.
-As a result, a BM solution can be certified as globally optimal by checking positive semidefiniteness of the \textit{certificate matrix},
+As a result, a BM solution can be certified as globally optimal by checking positive semidefiniteness of the \textit{certificate matrix},\footnote{Note that when this certificate matrix is positive semidefinite (and thus all the SDP optimality conditions in \cref{tab:optimality-conditions} are satisfied), the certificate matrix is also a solution the SDP dual problem.
+As a result, the certification scheme described here can also be viewed as searching for a dual solution.}

 where $Q$ is the data matrix describing the original QCQP, and $\lambda_i$ and $A_i$ are the Lagrange multipliers and constraint matrices.
 In practice, the fastest and most reliable way to evaluate $\S \succeq 0$ is to compute a Cholesky factorization of $\S + \epsilon I$ for a small $\epsilon > 0$, which will fail if $\S$ is not positive semidefinite.\footnote{ If $\S$ is not positive semidefinite, then a negative eigenpair of $\S$ can be used to construct a second-order descent direction to kickstart optimization at the next level ($r+1$) of the BM hierarchy.
 See e.g., \cite{boumal2015riemannian} for more details. }